box/developer.box.com/content/guides/identity-management/quick-start/5-find-or-create-box-users.md

 hide_in_page_nav: true
 ---

-# Connect Okta to Box Users
+# Find or create Box app users

 At this point we have application code that will handle traffic from users visiting, forward them to Okta to login, provide Okta user information, before